5 déc. 2023

 25 oct.
 2023Strasbourg 27 November - 1 December 2023

 The Bern Convention will hold its 43rd Standing Committee meeting from 27th November to 1st...

 18 sept.
 2023Strasbourg 26 September 2023

 The 11th meeting of the Group of Experts on the Conservation of Amphibians and Reptiles took...

-Over thirty years ago, an innovative legal text was adopted to protect Europe’s wild plants and animals.
+Over forty years ago, an innovative legal text was adopted to protect Europe’s wild plants and animals.
 The Council of Europe’s Convention on the Conservation of European Wildlife and Natural Habitats (1979), or Bern Convention, was the first international treaty to protect both species and habitats and to bring countries together to decide how to act on nature conservation.